LeeNyoungwoo/Crowdverse/README.md

 # Crowdverse
-To do the web project for aggregating many perspective of users about particular event.
+To do the web project for aggregating many perspective of users about particular events.